mmaslyn/hello-world/README.md

 # hello-world
-This is my practice Github repository
+This is my practice Github repository.
+I'm doing this to learn about git and merge commits